Google Ads: The definitive guide to using keyword match types

 Broad match modified (BMM) keywords

-This is a match type that combines some of the flexibility of broad match with a little more control over just how widely AdWords interprets your keyword.
+This is a match type that combines some of the flexibility of broad match with a little more control over just how widely Google Ads interprets your keyword.
 Adding a modifier to a broad match keyword means that certain words must be included in the user's search query in order to trigger your advert.

 Unlike normal broad match, a BMM keyword won’t show your advert for synonyms or related searches.
 BMM is more flexible than phrase match though; the modified words you specify can appear in any order in the user’s search query.